-The OMB disclosure notice must be printed on either the questionnaire or the cover letter.
+The OMB disclosure notice

+must be printed on the

+cover letter or

+questionnaire.
+If printed

+on questionnaire, it must

+be located separately from

+the OMB number and

+expiration date.

 The vendor name and address must be printed on the last page of the survey (in case someone loses their return envelope).